Fireworks, bonfires and sparklers are fun but they can also be dangerous.

 • Stand well back.
 Never go back to a firework once lit.

-• Keep children supervised and pets indoors.
+• Tell your neighbours.
+Keep children supervised and pets indoors.

 Bonfires: Think Twice